drsusmitadas/mesalabs-day4-lab1/content/monday/lab-1.md

 ```

+#### 3 : Adding overshooting

-3. Next, to add the core overshooting, we need to add in some new fields, shown below. **As you plug this into your inlist, have a look at the questions below.**
+Next, to add the core overshooting, we need to add in some new fields, shown below. **As you plug this into your inlist, have a look at the questions below.**

 ```fortran
 overshoot_zone_type(1) = 'burn_H'